The Weary WordPress Dev

 That's not to say WordPress is only for beginners or people trying to make a quick buck, absolutely not.
 I'm by no means a WordPress pro, but I've worked on a few large and complicated web apps with a WordPress back-end and it does the job just as well as anything else, especially from a client perspective where they can manage content themselves.
 I've been saved a few times from shifting sands with a one-click install for a plugin that instantly solved emerging problems for a client.

 As you progress you start figuring out what you want from a CMS.
 This is where some people part ways.
 Maybe it doesn't fit your requirements any more, and you have more of a say in the tech being used.
 Perhaps the client wants more control and they starting installing a bunch of stuff that breaks the site, and you're tired of spending hours debugging.
 It's more about strategy in the last case, but that comes with time.
 Whatever way it goes, the browser still renders HTML and so we all converge on the same output.
 It doesn't matter what stack you're using.

-It’s tough seeing a WordPress related article with comments like "Craft does this better", or "Drupal has had this for ages" when the person is trying to share something cool they’ve found or created.
-It may not be the approach you’d take, and that’s fine; maybe it’s not for you.
+It's tough seeing a WordPress related article with comments like 'Craft does this better', or 'Drupal has had this for ages' when the person is trying to share something cool they've found or created.
+It may not be the approach you'd take, and that's fine; maybe it's not for you.
 For the other thousands of developers using WordPress, however, it can be chance to learn and branch out into other aspects of development they were unsure of.
 When I was working with WordPress I was aware of the negative opinions surrounding it.
 I decided to keep using it because I could build cool things with it.
-It didn’t mean I was oblivious to other choices out there, it just meant I was comfortable and confident enough in my abilities as a developer to get the job done.
+It didn't mean I was oblivious to other choices out there, it just meant I was comfortable and confident enough in my abilities as a developer to get the job done.